 Mats Berglund has been a director of Ardmore since September 2018.
-He was the Chief Executive Officer and Director of Pacific Basin, a Hong Kong-listed owner and operator of drybulk vessels controlling a fleet of over 200 ships from 2012-2021.
-Mr. Berglund has more than 30 years of shipping experience in Europe, the USA and Asia, including as Chief Financial Officer and Chief Operating Officer of marine fuel trader Chemoil Energy and Head of Crude Transportation for Overseas Shipholding Group.
-Previously, he served in a variety of leadership roles across the Stena group of companies, culminating as President of Stena Rederi, Stena's parent company for all shipping activities.
+Mr. Berglund has more than 35 years of shipping experience in Europe, the USA and Asia.
+Among other roles, he served as the Chief Executive Officer of Pacific Basin Ltd., a Hong Kong-listed owner and operator of drybulk vessels controlling a fleet of over 200 ships, from 2012 to 2021, as Chief Financial Officer and Chief Operating Officer of marine fuel trader Chemoil Energy, and as Head of Crude Transportation for Overseas Shipholding Group.
+Mr. Berglund also previously served in a variety of leadership roles across the Stena group of companies, culminating as President of Stena Rederi, Stena's parent company for all shipping activities.
 Mr. Berglund holds an Economist (Civilekonom) degree from the Gothenburg University Business School (1986) and is a graduate of the Advanced Management Program at Harvard.

 Mark Cameron is the Executive Vice President and Chief Operating Officer for Ardmore, appointed in June 2010.
-In 2022 Mr. Cameron relocated to Singapore and has taken on the additional role as Managing Director of Ardmore Shipping (Asia) Pte Ltd. Mr. Cameron is a past Chairman of the International Parcel Tankers Association (IPTA) and was previously an advisory Board Member to the NGO The Carbon War Room.
-Presently, Mr. Cameron serves on the Boards of the West of England (Luxembourg) and (Hamilton) P&I Club as well as the joint ventures 'e1 Marine LLC' and 'Anglo Ardmore Ship Management Limited'.
-Mr. Cameron is a member of the Lloyds Register Marine Committee and an ABS Council Member.
-Prior to Ardmore, Mr. Cameron served 9 years at Teekay Corporation where, from 2008 to 2010, he served as Vice President, Strategy and Planning.
+In 2022, Mr. Cameron relocated to Singapore and has taken on the additional role as Managing Director of Ardmore Shipping (Asia) Pte Ltd. Mr. Cameron is a past Chairman of the International Parcel Tankers Association (IPTA) and was previously an advisory board member of The Carbon War Room, an NGO.
+Presently, Mr. Cameron serves on the boards of the West of England (Luxembourg) P&I Club, as well as the joint ventures 'e1 Marine LLC' and 'Anglo Ardmore Ship Management Limited'.
+Mr. Cameron is a member of the Lloyds Register Marine Committee and an ABS Council member.
+Prior to Ardmore, from 2008 to 2010, Mr. Cameron served nine years at Teekay Corporation as Vice President, Strategy and Planning.

 Mr. Cameron has also held a number of senior management roles ashore with Safmarine and AP Moller specializing in integrating acquisitions covering all facets of ship management including sale and purchase, newbuilding supervision, personnel management, procurement, fleet management and technical projects.
 Mr. Cameron spent 11 years at sea rising to the rank of Chief Engineer with Safmarine.

 James Fok was appointed as a director of Ardmore in January 2023.
-Mr. Fok has more than 20 years of experience in financial services.
+Mr. Fok is the Chief Commercial Officer of the Central Moneymarkets Unit of the Hong Kong Monetary Authority and has more than 20 years of experience in financial services.
 From 2012 until 2021 he served as a senior executive at Hong Kong Exchanges and Clearing, a Hong Kong-listed operator of exchanges and clearing houses.
 Previously, Mr. Fok was an investment banker with multiple bulge bracket firms in both Europe and Asia.
-He currently serves as an Advisor to Bain & Company, is on the Advisory Board of Hex Trust, a provider of bank-grade custody for digital assets, and serves as an International Member of Ireland for Finance's Industry Advisory Committee.
-Mr. Fok holds a BA (Hons) in Law and Chinese from the School of Oriental & African Studies of the University of London.
+He has served on a wide range of public and private sector boards and committees, and currently serves as Member of the Securities and Futures Commission's Fintech Advisory Group.
+Mr. Fok holds a BA (Hons) in Law and Chinese from the School of Oriental & African Studies of the University of London and is a Distinguished Nonresident Fellow of Hong Kong's Centre on Contemporary China and the World.